danny00747/projet-java-2019-projetjava5/README.md

 * **Valentin Morgan** - [momo007Dev](https://github.com/momo007Dev)

 ## License
-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details